 Auburn Global students are enrolled at Auburn from over 20 countries around in the world and live in Boyd and Sasnett Halls in the Hill residential area.
 There are many benefits to living with international students.
 First, if you are interested in developing friendships with students from other countries, studying abroad, or pursuing a career with an international audience, this experience will give you a great start.
 Second, as a Boyd or Sasnett resident, you can attend Auburn Global social events including karaoke nights, movie nights, ice cream socials, and more throughout the year.
 Lastly, Boyd and Sasnett Halls do not close for Thanksgiving, Winter, and Spring breaks like other halls, so you can stay on campus during breaks at no extra charge.

 Living with other students who are members of the Honors College will deepen your experience and help you develop close friendships with Honors College students.
-Only first year students who are members of the Honors College may choose to live with other Honors students in Eagle Hall (Village North neighborhood) or Broun Hall (Upper Quad neighborhood).
-Residents of Eagle and Broun Halls must have an Honors roommate (one of your choosing or you may elect to have a roommate assigned to you).
-Honors College members who want to live with a student who is not a member of Honors College will not be assigned to Eagle or Broun Halls.
+During the 2018-19 academic year, Honors housing will be located in Aubie Hall (Village North neighborhood) or Broun Hall (Upper Quad neighborhood).
+First-year Honors students requesting to live in these ahlls must have a Honors roommate.
+The roommate may be one of your choosing or you may elect to have a roommate assigned to you.
+Honors College members who want to live with a student who is not a member of Honors College will not be assigned to Aubie or Broun Halls.